Exchange status: not available for individual order

 last_match

-Coinbase Pro (formerly GDAX) real-time WebSocket API provides initial full order book snapshots for level2, but not for full channel.
+full_snapshot - generated channel with full order book L3 snapshots Coinbase Pro (formerly GDAX) real-time WebSocket API provides initial full order book snapshots for level2, but not for full channel.
 To overcome this issue we fetch initial order book snapshots from REST API and store them together with rest of the WebSocket messages.
-Such snapshot messages are marked with "type":"full_snapshot"
+Such snapshot messages are marked with

 fields.
-This effectively allows reconstructing historical full order book for full
+This effectively allows reconstructing historical full order book forfull

 (L3) channel.
-Validation based on sequence numbers if full_snapshot
+Validation based on sequence numbers iffull_snapshot

 overlap with WS L3 updates has been added 2020-06-11.